hoangduytran/blender-manual/manual/interface/controls/templates/data_block.rst

    A Data-Block menu with preview.

-Some data-block menus have large preview images in their dropdown instead of just icons and names.
+Some data-block menus have large preview images in their drop-down instead of just icons and names.

 .. container:: lead